 - Is the comment valid (coherent, sensible, and relevant to the review)?
 If not, no further action is needed beyond informing the contributor of the decision.

-The Feedback Editor should respond promptly to the comment contributor within two weeks of receipt, acknowledging receipt, thanking the contributor, and explaining how the comment will be dealt with and a timeline for action.
+The Feedback Editor should respond promptly to the comment contributor to acknowledge receipt, thanking the contributor, and explaining what the next steps will be, with a timeline.

 The review may or may not be amended or updated, or in extreme cases, withdrawn, in response to a comment.